ABC: A Simple Explicit Congestion Controller for Wireless Networks: Coexistence

 An \name{} flow can encounter both \name and non-\name routers on its path.
 For example, a Wi-Fi user's traffic may traverse both a Wi-Fi router (running \name{}) and an ISP router (not running \name{}); either router could be the bottleneck at any given time. \name flows must therefore be able to detect and react to traditional congestion signals---both drops and ECN---and they must determine when to ignore accelerate feedback from \name routers because the bottleneck is at a non-ABC router.

-We augment the \name sender to maintain two congestion windows, one for tracking the available rate on \name routers ($w_{\mbox{abc}}$), and one for tracking the rate on non-\name{} bottlenecks ($w_{\mbox{nonabc}}$). $w_{\mbox{abc}}$ obeys accelerates/brakes using Equation~\eqref{eq:abc_cwnd_rule}, while $w_{\mbox{nonabc}}$ follows a rule such as Cubic~\cite{cubic} and responds to drop and ECN signals.\footnote{We discuss how \name senders distinguish between accelerate/brake and ECN marks in \S\ref{s:deployment}.} An \name sender must send packets to match the lower of the two windows.
-Our implementation mimics Cubic for the non-\name method, but other methods could also be emulated.
+We augment the \name sender to maintain two congestion windows, one for tracking the available rate on \name routers ($w_{\mbox{abc}}$), and one for tracking the rate on non-\name{} bottlenecks ($w_{\mbox{nonabc}}$). $w_{\mbox{abc}}$ obeys accelerates/brakes using Equation~\eqref{eq:abc_cwnd_rule}, while $w_{\mbox{nonabc}}$ follows a rule such as Cubic~\cite{cubic} and responds to drop and ECN signals.\footnote{We discuss how \name senders distinguish between accelerate/brake and ECN marks in \S\ref{s:deployment}.} An \name sender must send packets to match the lower of the two windows.\footnote{A concurrent work~\cite{kramer2019towards} proposed a similar methodology for this problem.} Our implementation mimics Cubic for the non-\name method, but other methods could also be emulated.

 With this approach, the window that is not the bottleneck could become large.
 For example, when a non-\name router is the bottleneck, the \name router will continually send accelerate signals, causing $w_{\mbox{abc}}$ to grow.
 If the \name router later becomes the bottleneck, it will temporarily incur large queues.
 To prevent this problem, \name senders cap both $w_{\mbox{abc}}$ and $w_{\mbox{nonabc}}$ to $2\times$ the number of in-flight packets.